User-tian/Conan.github.io/index.md

 		</tr>
 	</tbody>
 </table> -->

-We then demonstrate the cross-dataset performance of our method.
-During streaming inference, the entire reference speech is first fed into the model to provide timbre and stylistic information.
-For chunk-wise online inference, the input is processed once it reaches a predefined chunk size before being passed to the model.

-In this experiment, speech from VCTK is used as the target speaker, while speech from LibriTTS serves as the source content.
-Note that StreamVC is not open-sourced and requires $f_0$ as input; hence, it is excluded from this comparison.

 ## Target Speaker p334
 Target Speech: <audio controls style="width: 30%; margin: 15px 0;"><source src="wavs/Origins/p334_001_002_003.wav" type="audio/wav"> </audio>